-Pilot jobs are currently available to fly the ATR72 in Mauritius, Casablanca, Bali or Jakarta.
+Pilot jobs are currently available to fly the ATR72 in Bali, Jakarta, or Casablanca.

 For pilots looking to enjoy flying short haul sectors in some of the most beautiful parts of the world, these are the opportunities for you.
-Choose from the pilot jobs that suit your experience and preference; with either Air Mauritius, based near the culturally diverse paradise of Port Louis in Mauritius; Royal Air Maroc Express, based in picturesque, historical Casablanca or Wings Air, based in buzzing metropolis Jakarta or the tropical island of Bali.
-Learn more about our attractive Air Mauritius, Royal Air Maroc Express or Wings Air ATR72 pilot job opportunities currently available, below.
+Choose from the pilot jobs that suit your experience and preference; Royal Air Maroc Express, based in picturesque, historical Casablanca or Wings Air, based in buzzing metropolis Jakarta or the tropical island of Bali.
+Learn more about our attractive Royal Air Maroc Express or Wings Air ATR72 pilot job opportunities currently available, below.

 I have had a great experience with both Rishworth Aviation and Wings Air.
 The Rishworth team are the experts in what they do and, from day one, they were always responsive.
 I knew I could count on them!